Costco Beef - Prices (Nov. 2022) + Best Value & Top Tips

 Due to its intense marbling and long bone handle, the Tomahawk steak is a fun and unique cut.

-Very likely if you see tomahawk steaks on one Costco trip, you won’t see it on the next one.
+Very likely, if you see tomahawk steaks on one Costco trip, you won’t see them on the next one.

 How to Cook It

-Tomahawk Steaks are best served medium rare and can be cooked in a variety of ways.
+Tomahawk Steaks are best served medium rare and can be cooked in various ways.
 For a big steak like this, I used a sous vide at 137° to get a perfectly pink interior.